 You must praise the mutilated world.(…)while salty oblivion awaited others.

-Line 6 shows the first change in the repeating chime that strikes throughout the poem, ‘praise the mutilated world’ now changed from the first line’s ‘Try to’, to ‘You must’.
+Line 6 shows the first change in the repeating chime throughout the poem, ‘praise the mutilated world’ now changed from the first line’s ‘Try to’ to ‘You must.’
 The command becomes much more direct, with Zagajewski suggesting that this is something imperative that ‘must’ be followed.

-He touches on a sense of jealousy, the ‘stylish yachts and ships’ that sail away being ‘watched’ in Try to Praise the Mutilated World.
-Yet, things can go badly, even for beautiful things in life – ’salty oblivion’ awaits some of the boats leaving the harbour, their sinking showing the downfall of beauty.
-Indeed, out of all the boats, only ‘one of them had a long trip ahead of it’, suggesting that the jealously at the leaving boats is totally misplaced.
+He touches on a sense of jealousy, the ‘stylish yachts, and ships that sail away being ‘watched’ in Try to Praise the Mutilated World.
+Yet, things can go badly, even for beautiful things in life – ’salty oblivion’ awaits some of the boats leaving the harbor, their sinking showing the downfall of beauty.
+Indeed, out of all the boats, only ‘one of them had a long trip ahead of it,’ suggesting that the jealously at the leaving boats is totally misplaced.
 It is better to be content with what you have rather than focus your energy on jealousy and wanting more.

 You’ve seen the refugees going nowhere,(…)You should praise the mutilated world.

-Even ‘executioners’ can find elements of joy in their word, ‘sing[ing] joyfully’ while they work.
-Zagajewski is showing examples of situations in which people make the most of their situation, indeed ‘praising the mutilated world’.
+Even ‘executioners’ can find elements of joy in their words, ‘sing[ing] joyfully’ while they work.
+Zagajewski is showing examples of situations in which people make the most of their situation, indeed ‘praising the mutilated world.’

 Remember the moments when we were together(…)Return in thought to the concert where music flared.

-These lines focus on a happy memory, the poet recalling when ‘we were together’.
-The ‘white room’ can be understood as a symbol for happiness, ‘white’ here reflecting purity and joy.
+These lines focus on a happy memory, the poet recalling when “we were together.”
+The ‘white room’ can be understood as a symbol of happiness, ‘white’ here reflecting purity and joy.
 The slight ‘flutter’ of the ‘curtain’ suggests a light breeze.
-Zagajewski is drawing upon different senses, sight and touch to expand the impact of his poetry, displaying the two people in a state of content.
+Zagajewski is drawing upon different senses, sight, and touch, to expand the impact of his poetry, displaying the two people in a state of contentment.

-The ‘flared’ ‘music’ is reference to some sort of party, with the joyous scene being another which Zagajewski uses to present the beauty of life.
+The ‘flared’ ‘music’ is a reference to some sort of party, with the joyous scene being another that Zagajewski uses to present the beauty of life.
 He consistently wants to remind the reader of the positive parts of life.
-Although this is a memory, ‘Remember’, it is something that can happy again – situations can improve and change, going back to something better.
+Although this is a memory, ‘Remember,’ it is something that can be happy again – situations can improve and change, going back to something better.

 Zagajewski uses these lines to present another happy memory, using it as a spark of joy during a darker time.
-The ‘autumn’ ‘park’ is a beautiful scene, Zagajewski remembering when ‘you gathered acorns’.
-This moment of peace is another scene which draws upon nature for happiness.
-The poet is using the beauty of nature and moments associated with it as something which inspires him to continue.
+The ‘autumn’ ‘park’ is a beautiful scene, Zagajewski remembering when ‘you gathered acorns.’
+This moment of peace is another scene that draws upon nature for happiness.
+The poet is using the beauty of nature and the moments associated with it as something which inspires him to continue.

 and the gentle light that strays and vanishesand returns.

-The ‘gentle light’ is a reflection of happiness, ‘light’ being a symbol of good.
+The ‘gentle light’ reflects happiness, ‘light’ being a symbol of good.
 Indeed, the fact it ‘strays and vanishes /and returns’ is the meaning of the poem condensed into a single image.
 Happiness comes, goes, and comes back again.
 Although you might be passing through a bad moment right now, it is exactly just that, a bad moment, one that will pass and transform into something better.

-The use of polysyndeton, with the repetition of ‘and’ shows how these moments are always shifting.
-The bad is connected to the good which is only a pace away from reverting again.
-Circumstances can change, Zagajewski wants us to remember this.
-However, even in bad moments, we must find happiness, find ways to ‘Praise the mutilated world’.
+The use of polysyndeton, with the repetition of ‘and’, shows how these moments are always shifting.
+The bad is connected to the good, which is only a pace away from reverting again.
+Circumstances can change; Zagajewski wants us to remember this.
+However, even in bad moments, we must find happiness, and find ways to ‘Praise the mutilated world’.